pbrdmn/brd.mn/src/pages/cv.md

 Promoted to Engineering Manager after success as a Lead Developer.
 Oversaw three product teams, driving engineering process improvements, mentoring engineers, and delivering key projects aligned with strategic goals.

 - Built and managed engineering teams across multiple software products, improving team productivity.
-  Hired and onboarded engineers, conducted performance reviews, and developed growth plans using OKRs.
+- Hired and onboarded engineers, conducted performance reviews, and developed growth plans using OKRs.
-  Introduced agile methodologies and a shift-left approach to quality, reducing delivery cycle time by **25%**.
+- Introduced agile methodologies and a shift-left approach to quality testing, reducing delivery cycle time by **25%**.

 ### Lead Full Stack Developer at Compono

 #### January 2020 - June 2021 (1 year, 6 months)

-- Lead an agile transform of a cross-functional project team
-- Product planning, scheduling, task breakdown and backlog management
-- Lead engineering team in agile practices, including establishment of best practices across teams
+Formed and led a new team to build an Applicant Tracking System (ATS) as part of an intelligent hiring platform.
+Partnered with product managers to implement agile practices and establish team goals.

-- Build and maintain a greenfield SAAS ATS to compliment existing job management application
+- Designed and delivered a greenfield ATS product, integrating with third-party platforms for seamless scheduling and interviews.
-- Integrated with third-party calendar synchronisation platform to build self-scheduling interview feature
+- Established agile practices and best development processes, improving team alignment and output.
+- Championed a reusable component library, reducing development time for new features.

 ### Senior Full Stack Developer at Compono

 #### November 2018 - January 2020 (1 year, 10 months)

-- Build and maintain features in React web applications with Kubernetes micro services
-- Launched new ATS product for managing candidates in hiring pipeline
+Contributed to the development of job posting and candidate hiring applications using a modern tech stack, including React, TypeScript, and Kubernetes microservices.

+- Delivered Stripe billing integration, enhancing subscription management capabilities.
-- Build internal messaging feature with external email notifications
+- Launched internal messaging features with external email notifications, improving user engagement.
-- Delivered product features including Stripe billing system and internal UI component library
+- Built reusable UI components, standardizing designs across multiple products.

 ---